 Option two is to check out some of the local dealers.
 I found my bike from a local dealer east of the Old Quarter in Hanoi.
 There are a handful of garages across all major cities, so you won’t have trouble finding what you’re looking for.
 Most dealers are honest and won’t try to screw you over.

 Should I rent or buy?

 My strong recommendation is to buy your bike, but it depends on the amount of time you have for your adventure.
 Selling your bike can take up to a week, or maybe even more.
-If you’re crunched for time, renting will give you some peace of mind.
+Renting will give you some peace of mind if you’re crunched for time.
 Otherwise, buying is the way to go; there’s no need to worry about repair fees or return dates and it’s pretty badass.

 Manual or automatic?

 Newbie riders will want to stick with an automatic bike.
-Yamaha Nouvos are very popular in Vietnam and they’re easy to get repaired in a pinch, if need be.
+Less is more, and riding a bike across Vietnam is already…far than more.
+Yamaha Nouvos are very popular and they’re easy to get repaired in a pinch, if need be.
 The most popular manual bike is the Honda Win, which is the poster child for bikepacker travel in Vietnam.
 It’s made with Chinese knock-off parts and is notorious for breakdowns, but bikepackers can’t get over the classic look and feel.